-Behind # groups in a vulnerable position.
-What would happen if they we cluded?
-How can you mitigate any exclusion effects of the project? • Targeting approach: ✓ Have you tailored remedial action (by yourself, by partners, or by our self). others) to Juleis) to address/mitigate any exclusion effects (e.g. in the risk analysis)?
-Mainstreaming approach: ✓ Does your risk analysis include reflections on whether design are mentation might exclude women or vulnerable people from (the be nerits or) the intervention within and/or beyond the target groups? ✓ Does the project identify cultural/religious/legal restrictions that wo allow women or men to participate in project activities (e.g. identify sons making it difficult for young female academics to work outside office hours) Interconnectedness Negative trade-offs should get a place in the risk analysis, where mitigate tion strat- & indivisibility egies can be proposed. ✓ Have you taken important (positive and negative) interlinkages into account in the design and implementation in the risk analysis (e.g. agricultu vention with potential trade-off for gender, health, climate change) ✓ Does your risk management allow to follow-up on risks related to i interlinkages (co-benefits and trade-offs between environmental, s nomic, institutional factors, etc.)?
-JC10- C C0- art of the Multi-stakeholder The potential obstacles for working with different stakeholders can be properties (MSPs) risk analysis and mitigation reappropriate deal with diverging into partnerships (MSPs) risk analysis and mitigation responses to deal with diverging int eresis or powerful actors in a partnership. ✓ Have you analysed which actors might present obstacles or risks, to aking into account interest and power or influence?

-- Does your risk analysis consider potential obstacles or issues that the MSP or its members might create (e.g. conflicts of interest for private sector actors, inefficient use of resources, ...)? - Have you reflected on strategies or remedial action to deal with such risks (possibly only internally)?
+Leaving No One The risk analysis should discuss the pitfalls and added value to work with certain group.
+Behind 卷 in a vulnerable position.
+What would happen if they were not included?
+How can you mitigate any exclusion effects of the project?
+Targeting approach: Have you tailored remedial action (by yourself, by partners, or by others) to address/mitigate any exclusion effects (e.g. in the risk analysis)?
+Mainstreaming approach: Does your risk analysis include reflections on whether design and implementation might exclude women or vulnerable people from (the benefits of) the intervention within and/or beyond the target groups? ✓ Does the project identify cultural/religious/legal restrictions that would not allow women or men to participate in project activities (e.g. identify the reasons making it difficult for young female academics to work outside office hours) Interconnectedness Negative trade-offs should get a place in the risk analysis, where mitigation strategies cal indivisibility 🍍 be proposed.
+Have you taken important (positive and negative) interlinkages into account in the design and implementation in the risk analysis (e.g. agricultural intervention with potential trade-off for gender, health, climate change)?
+Does your risk management allow to follow-up on risks related to important interlink ages (co-benefits and trade-offs between environmental, socio-economic, institu- tional factors, etc.)?
+Multi-stakeholder p nerships (MSPs) { analysis and mitigation responses to deal with diverging interests or powerful actors in a partnership.
+Have you analysed which actors might present obstacles or risks, taking into account interest and power or influence?
+Does your risk analysis consider potential obstacles or issues that the MSP or it members might create (e.g. conflicts of interest for private sector actors, inefficient use of resources,)?
+Have you reflected on strategies or remedial action to deal with such risks (possibly only internally)?